Charles Whitworth, 1st Earl Whitworth: Ambassador at Paris

-The crisis, of extreme importance in the career of Napoleon ("il était arrivé," says Lanfrey, "à l'instant le plus critique de sa carrière") as well as in the history of England, was arrived at on 13 March 1803, the date of the famous scene between Napoleon and the British ambassador at the Tuileries.
+The crisis, of extreme importance in the career of Napoleon ("il était arrivé," says Pierre Lanfrey, "à l'instant le plus critique de sa carrière") as well as in the history of Britain, was arrived at on 13 March 1803, the date of the famous scene between Napoleon and the British ambassador at the Tuileries.
 At the close of a violent tirade before a full court, interrupted by asides to foreign diplomatists expressive of the bad faith of the British, Napoleon exclaimed loudly to Whitworth, "Malheur à ceux qui ne respectent pas les traités.
 Ils en seront responsables à toute l'Europe." ("Woe to those who do not respect treaties!
 They will be responsible to all Europe.")
 "He was too agitated," says the ambassador, "to prolong the conversation; I therefore made no answer, and he retired to his apartment repeating the last phrase."
 Two hundred people heard this conversation ("if such it can be called"), "and I am persuaded," adds Whitworth, "that there was not a single person who did not feel the extreme impropriety of his conduct and the total want of dignity as well as of decency on the occasion."
 The interview was not, however, a final one (as has often erroneously been stated).
 Whitworth was received by the first consul once again on 4 April, when the corps diplomatique were kept waiting for an audience for four hours while Napoleon inspected knapsacks.
 "When that ceremony was performed he received us, and I had every reason to be satisfied with his manner towards me" (Whitworth to Hawkesbury, 4 April 1803).
-Napoleon wished to temporise until his preparations were a little more advanced, but the pourparlers henceforth had little real significance.
+Napoleon wished to temporise until his preparations were a little more advanced, but any actions henceforth had little real significance.
 On 1 May an indisposition prevented the ambassador from attending the reception at the Tuileries, on 12 May he demanded his passports, and on 18 May Britain declared war against France.
-Whitworth reached London on 20 May, having encountered the French ambassador, Andréossy, three days earlier at Dover.
+Whitworth reached London on 20 May, having encountered the French ambassador, Antoine-François Andréossy, three days earlier at Dover.
 Throughout the trying scenes with the first consul, his demeanour was generally admitted to have been marked by a dignity and an impassive gravity worthy of the best traditions of aristocratic diplomacy.

 Irritated by his failure to stun him by a display of violence (such as that which had so daunted the Venetian plenipotentiaries before the treaty of Campo Formio), Napoleon did not hesitate to suggest in one of his journals that Whitworth had been privy to the murder of Paul I in Russia.
 At St. Helena in July 1817 he alluded to him with calmness as "habile" and "adroit", but he always maintained that the accepted version of the celebrated interview of 13 March was "plein des faussetés".